zachMahan64/bear16-os/README.md

 - More commands can easily be added as the dispatch table is very modular.
 - Apps can essentially be dropped in either through the "open" command or pseudo-exported to PATH by placing the name of the app in the command dispatch table.
 ![error_screen.png](screenshots/error_screen.png)
-  *^ this what "ferror" does, it's a good demonstration of what a critical system error message looks like.*
+*^ this is what "ferror" does, it's a good demonstration of what a critical system error message looks like.*

 ## Bear16 Apps
 ### Notepad